cortexlabs/cortex/docs/deployments/inference.md

 ## Project files

 Cortex makes all files in the project directory (i.e. the directory which contains `cortex.yaml`) available to pre and post inference handlers.
-Python generated files and files and folders that start with `.` are excluded.
+Python generated files, files and folders that start with `.`, and `cortex.yaml` are excluded.

 The contents of the project directory is available in `/mnt/project/` in the API containers.
 For example, if this is your project directory: